steveklabnik/rust_for_rubyists/book/chapter-12.md

     use std::prelude::*;

-We want to link against the core library, and then import all the default stuff into scope (that's what the prelude is).
+We want to link against the core library, and then import all the default io stuff into scope (that's what the prelude is).
 This is why we
 need:

-    use std::io::{Reader, ReaderUtil};
+    use std::io;

-We're bringing these two interfaces into scope.
-Not everything in `io` needs them, so they're not imported by default.
-And we use the `{,}` syntax in order to do it on one line.

 Casting to integer
 ------------------